jweber94/coursera_gpu_programming_specialization/cuda_at_scale_for_enterprise/module5/finalAssignment/README.md

 ## NPP Library introduction
 + https://developer.nvidia.com/npp
++ The npp library is part of the cuda toolkit.
+Whenever you have installed the cuda toolkit, you can use the npp library.

 ## Other students examples
 + Here are some examples of other students that can be used as a reference for the scope of work to pass the assignment: